Alon Levy and I are having a pleasant discussion about the pros and cons of American-style commuter rail systems.

 Un-peaky, rapid transit-style services typically see a wide fluctuation in car occupancy.
 A DC Metro train at late morning may have only 30% of the seats taken, while one operating at the peak will be crammed to crush capacity.
 The same holds true for the NYC Subway, BART, and the Tokyo suburban network.

-All well and good, for a metro.
-But let’s change a couple of our assumptions.
-Let’s first imagine a system where commutes are very long – say, over 60 minutes.
+Now imagine a system where commutes are very long – say, over 60 minutes.
 Riders with such commutes immensely value the ability to remain seated, as mentioned by commenters here and here.
 If we design the service so that peak loading is 1.0 and off-peak is 0.3, our 15:1 ridership peak requires a 4.5:1 service peak.

-This is why brand-new commuter rail systems are more likely to emulate Metra’s peaky service than Paris’s RER.
+The desire to provide seats, and to not run mostly-empty loco-hauled trains, is why brand-new commuter rail systems are more likely to emulate Metra’s peaky service than Paris’s RER.
 SLC’s Ogden-to-Provo Frontrunner – which largely operates over its own track – drops to hourly at midday.
 New Mexico’s Rail Runner has no midday service on weekdays, despite zero freight interference.
 (BNSF actually wants to abandon the Raton Pass line now that they’ve double-tracked Abo Canyon).

 Transit bloggers like to imagine that if you provide frequent all-day service to the ‘burbs, you will open up a substantial new market of inter-suburban trips.
 However this ignores the fact that most of those people will just drive.
 And while institutional inertia can explain service provision on Metra or the LIRR, it doesn’t explain why New Starts systems, unencumbered by freight or legacy bureaucracy, nonetheless trend towards the same operating patterns.